One of the more common questions we are asked by leaders in organisations is:

 It wasn’t so long ago that if there was a business goal to be met, we would look at the behaviour we needed to change to help accelerate our success.
 We would drive very specific behaviours by directing team members to do very specific things.

 Recently, we have realised there is something far greater behind this that needs to be worked on first.
+Culture.

 Why is culture important?

 Culture is important to organisational success because getting it right will drive the right behaviour.
 But far more importantly culture will ensure that everyone is engaged in something more important than the work itself.
-It will drive discretionary effort which means that team members will work harder, delivery higher quality work and give more of themselves because they truly believe in the culture of the organisation they are choosing to work with.
+It will drive discretionary effort which means that team members will work harder, deliver higher quality work and give more of themselves because they truly believe in the culture of the organisation they are choosing to work with.
 Culture -> Behaviour -> Outstanding Results.